sensu/sensu-docs/content/plugins/1.0/getting-started.md

 * Core Infra - write access to sensu-plugin, sensu-plugin-spec, GIR, Kryten, sensu-plugin.github.io, tom_servo, and the hubots
 * Documentation - write access to the documentation repo

-We also use the [Community Github repo](https://github.com/sensu-plugins/community) for communicating any project-wide items.
+We use the [Community Github repo](https://github.com/sensu-plugins/community) for communicating any project-wide items.

 **Note**